servo/pathfinder/README.md

 On Windows, running the demos requires GLFW, which requires CMake to be installed and in your PATH.
 Get it from [cmake.org](https://cmake.org/).

+On Linux, some development packages are needed to compile.
+On Ubuntu, the following line has been reported to suffice to install them:

+    sudo apt-get install cmake libgl-dev libx11-dev xrandr-dev

 ## Authors

 The primary author is Patrick Walton (@pcwalton), with contributions from the Servo development